 BRIGITTE L'HORTY, from France, a teacher by training.
-She has been working in IOC for a year, assisting especially in administrative matters related to the ICAM, HAB and other seconded by France, joined IOC in 1999.
-He holds a permanent position with the Centre National de la Recherche Scientifique
+She has been working in IOC for a year, assisting especially in administrative matters related to the ICAM, HAB and other

 Ocean Science programmes.
 Although a debutante in UNESCO, Brigitte is one of our quadrilingual ladies, and came to us with a wealth of experience 'on the outside' (private industry, teaching...)